jeroen-3dweb/wp-360viewer/wp-content/plugins/360-jsv/readme.txt

 = 1.7.8 =
 * Default blank pixel for presentations without main image = 1.7.9 =
-* Added helper for referencing the presentation for use with the API.
-Create you own controls to switch presentations and rotate to frames for example.
+* Added
+= 1.7.10 =
+* Elementor options for id and overrides on shortcode